LearAdini/EntityFramework-FluentAPI-DataAnnotations/README.md

 **● The Class's**

-The Posts Class is now being writing and I am using here* DataAnnotations method so for example Post_Id will be the PrimaryKey in the Table so I will use [Key] one line above.
+The Posts Class is now being written and I am using here* DataAnnotations method so for example Post_Id will be the PrimaryKey in the Table so I will use [Key] one line above.
 After giving each column its type I open up NuGet PMC and add-migration,update-database.

 ![DataAnnotation](https://user-images.githubusercontent.com/80118008/129145704-fb56d844-1d56-463a-a9d7-128f35469433.PNG)